A 2013. január 18-án tartott konferencia absztraktjai

 The importance of János Kornai's research for understanding China's development and the

-economics of healthcare systems
+economics of healthcare systems -- slides

 Many of the insights from Professor János Kornai's research have great significance for